-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 You're listening to ALL THINGS CONSIDERED from NPR News.

 SIEGEL: Laurel Morales of Arizona Public Radio tried to find out the reasons for that disparity.

 LAURA MORALES: It's a quiet morning at Phil Stago's home.
 He and his family live a tiny house in the tiny town of Winslow, Arizona, just outside the vast Navajo Nation.
 His 2-year-old watches cartoons and snuggles with her dad while the baby rocks in a swing.
 The mellow morning is quite a switch from the drama the family experienced in September.
 The Stagos were hit hard by swine flu.

-Mr. PHIL STAGO: It just totally wiped them out for about a month.
+MORALES: It just totally wiped them out for about a month.
 The whole family was sick for about a month.

 MORALES: Stago says first his son got it - itchy throat, fever and aches - then 2-year-old Alicia picked up the virus.

 MORALES: She's feeling much better now.
 But when her newborn sister, Gabriela, caught swine flu, things got scary.
 They live in a rural desert town.
 Luckily, there's an Indian health service clinic and a hospital nearby.
 And the baby was taken to the hospital as soon as her fever hit 100.

-Mr. STAGO: They secluded us from her, and they put her in a little tank of oxygen.
+MORALES: They secluded us from her, and they put her in a little tank of oxygen.
 Had to wear the whole - full isolation gowns and gloves and mask.
 That's pretty scary.

 MORALES: Pulmonologist Michael Reedy(ph).

-Dr. MICHAEL REEDY (Pulmonologist): We locally are certainly seeing a large percentage of Native Americans affected.
+D: We locally are certainly seeing a large percentage of Native Americans affected.

 MORALES: There are plenty of theories and speculation as to why indigenous people are more at risk.
 John Redd is an epidemiologist for the Indian Health Service.

-Dr. JOHN REDD (Epidemiologist, Indian Health Service): When you think of risk factors for influenza - crowding, for example; poor housing - those are more present in many indigenous populations around the world.
+D: When you think of risk factors for influenza - crowding, for example; poor housing - those are more present in many indigenous populations around the world.

-Ms. CINDY GALLOWAY (Clinical Nurse Manager): They are more stoic people.
+MORALES: They are more stoic people.
 They don't complain, frankly.

 MORALES: Galloway says it's typical for an American Indian patient to wait until their symptoms become severe before they seek treatment.

-Ms. GALLOWAY: And that's what I've seen, is that people will tolerate feeling bad longer and thinking it's going to go away.
+MORALES: And that's what I've seen, is that people will tolerate feeling bad longer and thinking it's going to go away.
 When finally after four or five days they can't even take a deep breath, then they realize that this could be more serious.

 MORALES: For NPR News, I'm Laura Morales in Flagstaff.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.